by Todd Thuss

 GFCI

-Ground Fault Circuit Interruption (GFCI) devices protect against electrocution and were first required in 1971 and interrupt the flow of electricity if they sense an imbalance in the current flow in and out of the device (indicating that someone could be getting shocked).
+Ground Fault Circuit Interruption (GFCI) devices protect against electrocution and were first required in 1971. and interrupt the flow of electricity if they sense an imbalance in the current flow in and out of the device (indicating that someone could be getting shocked).
 These are available in the familiar push-button receptacle format as well as circuit breakers.
 GFCI protection can even be built into certain devices and systems, such as radiant floor heating controllers.

-GFCIs were originally required in just outdoor areas but the list of required locations has slowly expanded over the years to include pretty much everywhere in a home.
+GFCIs were originally required in just outdoor areas, but the list of required locations has slowly expanded over the years to include pretty much everywhere in a home.
 The latest list includes all receptacles in:

-- Kitchens and Bathrooms
+- Bathrooms

 - Garages and Work Areas